 Our program applies academic concepts to the real world and helps you develop the crucial skills employers need.

 Most of our students do not become Sociologists.
 Instead, you can find them doing important work in non-profits, law enforcement, business, health care, and more.

 Point of Pride

-Sociology students continue learning beyond the classroom, with internships, undergraduate teaching and research assistantships, and other opportunities, including a Sociology Club.
+Sociology students continue learning beyond the classroom, with internships, field schools, undergraduate teaching and research assistantships, and other opportunities, including a Sociology Club.

 Come see campus and meet with campus representatives either in person or virtually.
 Optional chances to meet with academic department, honors, and financial aid.